Wednesday’s analyst upgrades and downgrades

 Mr. Woodworth raised his fiscal 2018 EBITDA projection to $2.3-billion (U.S.) from $1.9-billion, citing higher commodity prices.
 His earnings per share estimates for 2017, 2018 and 2019 moved to $3.20, $3.02 and $3.40, respectively, from $3.23, $2.06 and $2.79.

-Accordingly, he moved Alcoa shares to "outperform" from "neutral,"
+Accordingly, he moved Alcoa shares to "outperform" from "neutral."

 "The market has been fixated on the seasonal weakness but this has been partly a function of downstream policy being more effective than upstream, driving the inventory build," he said.
 "We note three smelters curtailed production last week, and the government is set to sharply increase inspections in January.
 We expect the aluminum market to tighten into late 1Q-18 as downstream demand sharply recovers."